samtechie/minimal-personal-site/_posts/2017-02-26-how-convnets-work.md

 In the convolution layer figuring out how many features should be used and the size of the features(pixels).

-In the pooling layers we have the choose the window size and window stride
+In the pooling layers we have to choose the window size and window stride

-In the fully connected layer chosing the number of hidden neurons.
+In the fully connected layer, choosing the number of hidden neurons.

 All these must be chosen by the designer.
 In practice there are common ways that have been proved to be effective but in general there are no hard and fast rules when dealing with hyperparameters.
 Adjusting them comes mostly from intuition and experience.
 In fact most advances in CNNs come from finding novel ways of combining them.